Shazam! Fury of the Gods: Post-production

 In March 2022, Warner Bros. adjusted its release schedule due to the impacts of COVID-19 on the workload of visual effects vendors.
 The Flash and Aquaman and the Lost Kingdom were moved from 2022 to 2023 to allow time for their visual effects work to be completed, while Shazam!
 Fury of the Gods was moved up to Aquaman and the Lost Kingdom's previous release date of December 16, 2022, because it would be ready for release earlier.
 In April, the film's release date was pushed back five days to December 21 to avoid competition with Avatar: The Way of Water.
 Rizwan Manji was revealed to be appearing as an unnamed character in July 2022.
 Manji was suggested for the role by Safran, who also produced the DCEU television series Peacemaker in which Manji portrayed Jamil.
 Sandberg approved the casting, despite the series being set in the same universe as the film, because he thought Manji only had a small role in Peacemaker.
 He was surprised to learn that Manji has a significant role and appears in the opening title sequence of the series.
 Peacemaker creator James Gunn suggested that Manji's character in Fury of the Gods could be Jamil's brother.
 In August, after WarnerMedia merged with Discovery, Inc. to form Warner Bros.
 Discovery, the studio delayed the film to March 17, 2023 (again taking Aquaman and the Lost Kingdom's previous release date), to help spread out the marketing and distribution costs for its feature films.
 This also moved Fury of the Gods away from Avatar: The Way of Water.
 By the start of November, Sandberg confirmed that the final cut was complete and ready for release.

-The final wave of the film's marketing campaign reveals Gal Gadot's cameo appearance as Diana Prince / Wonder Woman, reprising her role from prior DCEU.
-Sandberg was surprised and upset by this reveal, as he had intended the cameo to be a surprise.
-The film's mid-credits scene sees Jennifer Holland and Steve Agee reprise their DCEU roles as Emilia Harcourt and John Economos, respectively.
-The scene originally included members of the Justice Society of America from Black Adam, but Safran was forced to bring in Holland and Agee after this plan fell apart.
-Strong and Sanberg ultimately reprise their roles in the film's post-credits scene.
+The final wave of the film's marketing campaign revealed Gal Gadot's cameo appearance as Diana Prince / Wonder Woman, reprising her role from prior DCEU movies.
+Sandberg was upset by this reveal, as he intended the cameo to be a surprise.
+The film's mid-credits scene sees Jennifer Holland and Steve Agee reprise their DCEU roles as Emilia Harcourt and John Economos.
+This scene was originally the post-credits scene of Shazam! spin-off film Black Adam (2022), and featured members of the Justice Society of America from that film, but Black Adam star Dwayne Johnson "vetoed" both moves, forcing Safran to bring in Holland and Agee.
+Strong and Sandberg reprise their roles in the film's post-credits scene.

+The visual effects were made by DNEG, Pixomondo, Stereo D, Weta FX, Territory Studio, Method Studios, Static Chair Productions, RISE VFX, and Scanline VFX.